Mekinere/hagaiMushroom/readme.txt

 *drop-down menus at the top for different campaigns/cities? followed by sections for weapons, armor, etc.

 *fake company about at the bottom

+css notes:
+*use a flexbox with buttons + jscript to toggle "Hidden" for headers/tabs of shops *use grid of div/buttons(?) for items, which reveal a box with info on hover *